Jeanne d'Hauteserre

 Jeanne d'Hauteserre (born 28 July 1953) is a French politician of the Republicans (LR) who serves as the current mayor of the 8th arrondissement of Paris.

 Ahead of the Republicans' 2016 presidential primary, d'Hauteserre endorsed Nicolas Sarkozy as the party's candidate for the 2017 French presidential election.

+Personal life

+D'Hauteserre was born in Haiphong (State of Vietnam) in the Indochinese Federation of the French Union to a French military doctor father and a mother from Guangzhou, China.
+She arrived in France during the Vietnam War.